valiot/opex62541/docs/tutorials/Discovery.md

 Client.find_servers_on_network(c_pid, url)

-# this response may change depending on the host
+# this response may change depending your computer
 {:ok,
  [
    %{